George W. Bush Tried To Develop A Pandemic Response System In 2005, Warned That It Was A Matter Of Time

 “In a pandemic, everything from syringes to hospital beds, respirators masks and protective equipment would be in short supply,” he said at the time.

-However, the pandemic response plan never got fully implemented.
+However, the pandemic response plan was never fully implemented.
 Over the course of the next three years, it would be bedeviled by funding and staffing issues, as well as curtailed by other events that required more attention.

 Contacted by ABC News, a Bush spokesperson declined to comment on the current pandemic.